tlshaheen/api_docs/doc/people_api.md

 * mobile - the person's cell phone number
 * birthdate - the person's birthdate
 * sex - the person's sex (M or F)
+* tags - the tags assigned to the person, as an array of strings
 * note - a note to attach to the person's profile
 * home_address - an address object representing the person's home
     * address1 - first address line